lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 A third room is painted like a lair of a dragon.
 Depictions of Hoards, Cultists, Prisoners that are bound and gagged with apples that are being served.
 Four glyphs, that are lightly lit are also present in the room North,
-South,
+South (this one is damaged, and does not give of light), East,
-East (this one is damaged, and does not give of light), West
+West
 In the north corner, three bodies lie on the floor.
 Humanlike, but with dragonlike parts sown unto them.
 There is a slight smell of decay in the air.